 The Skunk River deposited coarse sand and gravel associated with glacial outwash (Noah Creek Formation) of the Des Moines Lobe during the Wisconsin Episode.
-The sand and gravel is much thinner (typically less than 6 m) than in many other rivers in Iowa that carried Wisconsin outwash.
-Based on the alluvial framework established by Esling (1984), three terrace assemblages can be identified, the Early and Late Phase high terraces, and Low Terrace deposits.
+Based on the alluvial framework established by Esling (1984), three terrace assemblages can be identified: the Early and Late Phase high terraces, and Low Terrace deposits.
 The high terraces are characterized by the presence of Peoria and Pisgah formation sediments overlying alluvium, with or without the intervening Sangamon Paleosol.
+Low

-Low Terrace deposits are younger and not overlain by the Peoria loess.
-These terraces may be found along the Skunk River and Big Creek.
-Also of significance is the presence of a relatively thick (greater than 20 ft) sequence of slackwater sediments below the highest elevation loessmantled terrace.
-These materials are related to the Equality Formation (Willman and Frye, 1970) defined in Illinois and were deposited during a time of high flow in the Mississippi River that caused the Skunk River to back up (Curry and Grimley, 2006).
+Terrace deposits are younger and not overlain by the Peoria loess.
+These terraces are found along the Skunk River.